Albums of the Year

 A few words on Diamond Jubilee by Cindy Lee

 Personhood.
 Sun Records.
 Bus stations.
-Train Yards.
+Train yards.
 Trying to find my way back to you.
-Death to phones.
-Death to memes.
-Death to the vacant wave.
 Nostalgia.
+Quiet nights.
+An upstairs room with a light on.
 Brian Wilson.
 The Velvet Underground & Nico.
 Nico solo.
 Public Strain.
 Dirty Beaches.
+Death to phones, death to memes, death to the vacant wave.
 Only you.
-Dark city streets.
-Bright open roads.
-The distorted sound of an alien Shangri-Las beamed from a distant planet.
-Roy Orbison.
+The Castiles.
 Nancy Sinatra.
+T Rex.
 The past is gone.
 The past is here.
-DIY.
+Strange cities.
+Empty towns.
+Empty rooms.
 True expression.
 Fuck what they think.
-Empty storefronts.
-Early Elvis.
 The road, the rail, the sun, the (silver) moon.
 The guitar.
 The early 1960s.
+Lost songs by The Shangri-Las beamed from a distant planet.
 The underground.
 Lost and losing.
 Love and longing.

 These are just some of the thoughts that have entered my mind while listening to Diamond Jubilee, the mesmerizing, boundaryless 32-track collection of music released by Cindy Lee earlier this year, first in digital-only format and more recently as a 3xLP vinyl edition by Superior Viaduct.

-Cindy Lee is Patrick Flegel, an immensely inventive musician and songwriter who previously fronted the influential indie group Women (to my ears, one of the essential post-punk groups yet to appear).
+Cindy Lee is Patrick Flegel, an immensely original songwriter and musician who previously fronted the influential indie group Women (their Rarities 2007-2010 release was my favorite of 2020).
 For Cindy Lee, Flegel performs in drag.
-That detail should not influence one’s appreciation of Cindy Lee’s music, but it floodlights Flegel’s total devotion to Cindy Lee as a true, uncompromising vehicle of self-expression, or, as Flegel put it in a fan Q&A on Reddit, “…me doing something that I love doing that I often withhold from myself.”
+That knowledge should in no way influence your appreciation of Cindy Lee’s music, but it floodlights Flegel’s total devotion to Cindy Lee as a genuine, uncompromising vehicle of self-expression, or, as Flegel put it in a fan Q&A on Reddit, “…me doing something that I love doing that I often withhold from myself.”

 Flegel wrote and recorded Diamond Jubilee over several years in Toronto, Durham, Calgary, and Montreal.
 It’s a wonderfully sprawling work—endearingly errant but never uneven—blending nostalgia and here-and-now existence, deeply rooted in the psychedelic echoes of 60s pop but unquestionably new.
 Across its 32 tracks, Flegel cross-pollinates haunting melodies, intricate arrangements, and distinctive pop sensibilities.
 The eerie splendor of Glitz.
 The odd exuberance of Olive Drab.
 The dissonant, screeching guitar trance of I Have My Doubts.
 The shimmering instrumental elegance of Realistik Heaven.
 The Khruangbin-esque funk of Dracula.
 There are so many turns.
 So many hooks.
 The ideas are as limitless as Flegel’s capacity to express them.

-Diamond Jubilee is such a deep well and captures the strange miscellany of human existence with such sweet idiosyncrasy that when it ends, the only thing to do is play it again.
+Diamond Jubilee is such a deep well, and it captures the strange miscellany of human existence with such sweet idiosyncrasy that when it ends, the only thing to do is play it again.

 November 2024